-The remaining investment portion relates to liquid assets (esp. cash to service short-term payment obligations), derivatives (esp. forward exchange transactions for hedging purposes) and, for further diversification, indirect investments in precious metals, solely gold certificates.
-The options of investing indirectly in precious metals exclude physical deliveries.
+The remaining investment portion relates to liquid assets (esp. cash to service short-term payment obligations) and derivatives (esp. forward exchange transactions for hedging purposes).

 #1 Aligned with E/S characteristics includes the investments of the financial product used to attain the environmental or social characteristics promoted by the financial product.